Kouga Local Municipality

-The Kouga Local Municipality is located in the Eastern Cape of South Africa, approximately 80 km west of Port Elizabeth, and forms part of the Sarah Baartman District Municipality.
+Kouga Municipality (Kouga Munisipaliteit; uMasipala wase Kouga) is a local municipality in the Eastern Cape of South Africa, approximately 80 km west of Gqebera.
+It forms part of the Sarah Baartman District Municipality.
 Its territory includes the coastal zone between the Van Stadens River in the east and the Tsitsikamma River in the west, and stretches inland towards the Baviaanskloof Mountains in the north.

-Regional access to the area is obtained via the N2 National Route from Port Elizabeth to Cape Town.
+Regional access to the area is obtained via the N2 National Route from Gqebera to Cape Town.
 It is often regarded as the cleanest municipality in the Eastern Cape.

 Topography and climate

 The municipality is characterised by 3 main topographical regions: